joshuablake/blog/_posts/2023-04-23-gamma-poisson.md

 Note that if $x$ is larger than about 5 or 10, the recommendations will yield similar results, so the choice is not critical.
 If you have fewer events, I would recommend trying $\alpha = 1$ and $\alpha = 1/3$ to check how sensitive your results would be to this assumption for the specific quantities you care about.

-Sevilla and Erdill recommended $\alpha=1$ because it closely resembles Laplace's rule and provides the best point estimate of the time between events (in expectation).
+Sevilla and Erdil recommended $\alpha=1$ because it closely resembles Laplace's rule and provides the best point estimate of the time between events (in expectation).
 However, it tends to overestimate the rate of events significantly[^rate-vs-time-expectation].
 This prior will mean that the expected rate of events is always noticeably higher than the observed rate.
 Furthermore, there is quite a large posterior probability that this rate is higher (see the figure below).